Seagate/cortx/doc/integrations/drp.md

 The sample microservices advertise class definitions to the mesh.
 Class records are retrieved from CORTX then dynamically related using UML field stereotypes.
 These records are visible in Go -> Hive Browser.
 Type "Springfield" in the Search box and hit Enter.

 ### Streaming Data
-While not currently logged to CORTX storage, streaming data emitted from services can be watched in Go -> DRP Shell.
+Streaming data emitted from services can be watched in Go -> DRP Shell.
 ```
 dsh> watch firedept
 Subscribed to stream firedept